WanbingZhao/WanbingZhao.github.io/index.md

 ## About Me

 - I was born in Jilin, China.
-- In my spare time, I enjoy hip-hop dancing as a creative and physical outlet.
+- In my spare time, I enjoy hip-hop dancing and aspire to become more professional in it.
 - My [twin sister](https://wy-go.github.io) is a researcher focusing on machine learning and computer systems at UIUC.